Retaining Wall - Cost Guide

 💡

-Boulder walls typically cost 20–30% more than concrete block for the same dimensions
+Concrete Block walls typically cost 40% more than boulder rock walls for the same dimensions

 This reflects the cost of sourcing, transporting, and placing natural stone.
 However, boulder walls often require less maintenance and last longer in Utah's terrain.